 You can take the girl out of Northeast, but you can’t take Northeast out of the girl.
 Cynthia Sowden loves her “hometown” –Northeast Minneapolis.
 She attended Thomas Lowry Elementary School and Northeast Junior High School and graduated from Edison.
 She holds a B.A. in journalism from the University of Minnesota and worked for many years in corporate communications, advertising and public relations.
-She and her husband, Ralph, live in the Audubon neighborhood.
+When she’s not working on the Northeaster, she’s playing her flute in the Northeast Community Band.
+She lives in the Audubon neighborhood.

 Most frequent freelancers:

 Karen Kraco – Northeaster reporter/photographer, former associate editor at Minnesota Medicine and managing editor at Math Teachers Press, freelancer around town, science teacher.
 Northeast resident.